$3-2-1$ foliations for Reeb flows on the tight 3-sphere: Foliating a solid torus

 asymptotic to the orbit $P_3$.
 Both the $\tj$-holomorphic plane $\tu$ and the projection $u:\C\to S^3$ are embeddings.
 This is a consequence of the following result, which is a particular case of Theorem 1.3 of \cite{hofer1995properties2}. \begin{theorem}[{\cite{hofer1995properties2}}] Consider $S^3$ equipped with a tight contact form $\lambda$.
-Assume $\tu=(a,u):\C\to \R\times S^3$ is a finite energy plane asymptotic to a simple and unknotted orbit $P$.
+Assume $\tu=(a,u):\C\to \R\times S^3$ is a finite energy plane asymptotic to an unknotted orbit $P$.
 If $\mu(P)\leq 3$, then $u(\C)\cap P=\emptyset$ and $u:\C\to S^3\setminus P$ is an embedding. \end{theorem}

 The finite energy plane $\tu$ is automatically Fredholm regular.
 If $J'\in \mathcal{J}_{reg}$ is a $C^\infty$-small perturbation of $J$, where $\mathcal{J}_{reg}$ is the dense set obtained by Theorem \ref{theo:fredholm-estimate}, then we can find a $\tilde{J}'$-holomorphic plane $\tu'$ asymptotic to $P_3$ as a $C^\infty$ small perturbation of $\tu$.
 It follows that we can revert the notation back to $\tu$ and $\tj$ and assume that $\tj\in \mathcal{J}_{reg}$.
 This assumption will be necessary since we will use Theorem \ref{theo:fredholm-estimate} in the proof of Theorem \ref{theo:main-theorem}.